Angels owner Arte Moreno explores selling franchise - WHIZ News

 “He’s been really good to the community, he really has.
 Done a lot of great things for this organization.
 I know this is a tough day for him, a sad day.
 To be honest, I’m really focused on the game today.
 It doesn’t change anything we do here.
 Arte is a great man, and it has been a pleasure to work for him,” he said.

-The team has retained Galatioto Sports Partners as financial advisor for the process and said it will not have any additional comment.
+The team has retained Galatioto Sports Partners as financial adviser for the process and said it will not have any additional comment.

 More AP MLB: https://apnews.com/hub/mlb and https://twitter.com/AP_Sports